pardelapawel/translation-helper/README.md

 ```

 please find the modified html file with the `modified html` extension in the same directory as the input file

+### Repetitive replacements

+If there are repetitive replacements to be done, one may consider using the `always_replace.py` module.

+The funciton takes a `key` which is an `xpath` and a value.
+Based on both (or either) the functino decides what to return.

+For example, it can always return a constant value for a given path, or always replace _One_ with _1_ if it's the only text in value.